toinek/PDM-group-22/README.md

 pip install -r requirements.txt
 ```

-## Running the Main Code
+## Run guide
-To run the main code from the terminal, you can use the following command:
+To run the main code from within a terminal, you can use the following command:

 ```bash
 python main.py --render --hard --rrt_star